Transistor Circuit Design Tutorial Includes:

 AC coupled emitter follower, common collector circuit

 It is not always possible to directly couple the emitter follower, common collector buffer.
-When this is the case, it is necessary to add coupling capacitors and bias resistors to the circuit.
+When this is the case, it is necessary to add a few additional electronic components: coupling capacitors and bias resistors to the circuit.

-The emitter follower can be designed using the design flow below as a basis:
+The emitter follower can be designed and electronic component values determined using the design flow below as a basis:

 - Choose transistor: As before, the transistor type should be chosen according to the anticipated performance requirements.